The BRIDGES programme is closed and no longer accepting applications for funding support

-The International Diabetes Federation (IDF) and Eli Lilly and Company (Lilly) have come together for the second phase of the Bringing Research in Diabetes to Global Environments and Systems programme (BRIDGES 2), reaffirming their commitment to helping people with diabetes effectively manage their condition.
+In 2017, the International Diabetes Federation (IDF) and Eli Lilly and Company (Lilly) came together for the second phase of the Bringing Research in Diabetes to Global Environments and Systems programme (BRIDGES 2), reaffirming their commitment to helping people with diabetes effectively manage their condition.

-BRIDGES 2 will build upon the work undertaken and the lessons learned during the initial phase of the programme which operated from 2007 to 2015.
-The programme will fund and replicate a selection of three projects from the initial phase, placing an emphasis on the secondary prevention of diabetes and a strong involvement of local public health authorities.
+BRIDGES 2 built upon the work undertaken and the lessons learned during the initial phase of the programme which operated from 2007 to 2015.
+The programme funded and replicated a selection of three projects from the initial phase, placing an emphasis on the secondary prevention of diabetes and a strong involvement of local public health authorities.

-The aim of this second round of the BRIDGES programme is to replicate in low-and-middle income countries, one of the three successful interventions which took place in Mali (Africa), Egypt (Middle East and North Africa) and China (Western Pacific).
+The aim of the second round of the BRIDGES programme was to replicate in low-and-middle income countries, one of the three successful interventions that took place in Mali (Africa), Egypt (Middle East and North Africa) and China (Western Pacific).

-Each of the three institutions will receive funding and the adequate mentorship to implement a tailor-made diabetes secondary prevention programme.
+Each of the three institutions received funding and adequate mentorship to implement a tailor-made diabetes secondary prevention programme.
 This will enable the implementation of established evidenced-based interventions and community oriented approaches to diabetes care in different settings, with the ultimate aim of improving health outcomes for people living with diabetes.

 The selected projects are varied and include:

-The principal investigators of the projects from the first round of BRIDGES will supervise and provide mentorship to the implementation of the selected projects throughout their duration.
-Field visits will be organized and onsite workshops will take place in each site.
-The workshops will be supervised by the BRIDGES 2 Steering group, comprised of international experts, and intensive monitoring of each project will be carried out throughout the implementation phase.
+The principal investigators of the projects from the first round of BRIDGES supervised and provided mentorship to the implementation of the selected projects throughout their duration.
+Field visits were organized and onsite workshops took place in each site.
+The workshops were supervised by the BRIDGES 2 Steering group, comprised of international experts, and intensive monitoring of each project was carried out throughout the implementation phase.